rustique-n/PowerBash/README.md

-# bash <> powershell
+# PowerBash

-Map bash and powershell commands
+Raycast Extension to map Bash and PowerShell commands.